SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/source-target/warehouse/salesforce.md

 :::note

 1. This connector is built on top of the already available `spark-salesforce` connector - https://github.com/springml/spark-salesforce/
-2. To use this Gem in Prophecy, `com.springml:spark-salesforce_2.12:1.1.4` maven external dependency needs to be installed on cluster.
+2. To use this Gem in Prophecy, `com.springml:spark-salesforce_2.12:1.1.4` Maven external dependency needs to be installed on cluster.
    For installing dependencies from Prophecy UI.
-Please check [dependency manaGement docs](https://docs.prophecy.io/low-code-spark/extensibility/dependencies)
+Please check [dependency management docs](https://docs.prophecy.io/low-code-spark/extensibility/dependencies)
    :::

 ## Source

-Reads data from salesforce object and wave Datasets.
+Reads data from Salesforce object and wave Datasets.

 ### Source Parameters